JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: JRDB: A Dataset with Unique Features

 \revised{The MOTChallenge datatsets~\cite{MOTChallenge:arxiv:2015,MOTChallenge:arxiv:2016, dendorfer2019cvpr19, dendorfer2020mot20}, as one of the most popular benchmark datasets for pedestrian detection and tracking, provide high quality manual 2D detection and tracking annotations for all the pedestrians in videos which are mainly captured from different outdoor scenes using a moving or surveillance camera.
 Compared to the MOTChallenge datasets, JRDB data contains more scene diversity, higher number of sequences, frames and number of 2D bounding box annotations with competitive quality in the annotation tightness around the pedestrians.
 In addition, JRDB data includes 3D sensor signals, \ie LiDAR, and 3D bounding box and tracking annotations in 3D, providing an opportunity to study and develop methods to perceive human motion and behaviour in 3D Euclidean coordinates, a more natural space.}

-\revised{Compared to the recent autonomous driving datasets, JRDB data may not contain as many number of sequences, frames and tracks.
+Compared to the recent autonomous driving datasets, JRDB data may not contain as many number of sequences, frames and tracks.
 However, the number of annotated 2D and 3D bounding boxes is in par or even higher than those in these datasets (see \Tab~\ref{tab:dataset_comparison}).
 This confirms that JRDB contains longer pedestrian trajectories in each sequence and has been annotated with considerably higher temporal resolution, \SI{7.5}{\hertz}, and interpolated to the original sensor frequency of \SI{15}{\hertz}, and thus, 50\% of the sensor data has been annotated with ground truth 2D and 3D bounding boxes.
 This high frame rate annotation is essential for the perception and analysis of the fine-grain and intricate human motion, specially in indoor scenes: while human trajectories are usually more linear and regular in outdoor street environments, in indoor environments and other pedestrian areas, or when the number of pedestrians is very high, the trajectories of humans are more intricate and with more abrupt changes.
-Furthermore, since the JRDB sequences are captured in both indoor and outdoor environment in close proximity to human, it contains very unique scenarios and diversity compared to the self driving data-sets (for visualizations of all scenes, see Fig.~A.3 in Appendix).}
+Furthermore, since the JRDB sequences are captured in both indoor and outdoor environment in close proximity to human, it contains very unique scenarios and diversity compared to the self driving data-sets (for visualizations of all scenes, see Fig.~A.3 in Appendix). \revisedTwo{Moreover, while the number of sequences included is not large, it is enough to split in training and test sets that represent similarly the distribution of scenes, as we support empirically in our experimental evaluation (see discussion on Sec.~\ref{ss_2ddet} and Sec.~\ref{ss_3ddet}).}

-\revised{Additionally, in comparison to high view's sensory setup in surveillance datasets or self-driving datasets that are captured from the top of a car, the JRDB sequences have been captured from a human-size robot.
+Additionally, in comparison to high view's sensory setup in surveillance datasets or self-driving datasets that are captured from the top of a car, the JRDB sequences have been captured from a human-size robot.
 Consequently, the egocentric and perceptive view of its sensors, naturally introduces additional unique features such as larger size variations of 2D bounding boxes in camera view and longer partial and full occlusion of pedestrians.
 The occlusions become exacerbated in the indoor sequences where there exist many natural occluders.
-In \Fig~\ref{fig:occlusion-size}, we have visualized the size variations and full occlusion duration for JRDB and compared these features against those in the other competitive data-sets such as MOT17, MOT20, KITTI and Waymo.}
+In \Fig~\ref{fig:occlusion-size}, we include the results of an evaluation on the size variations and full occlusion duration in JRDB sequences compared to competitive datasets such as MOT17, MOT20, KITTI and Waymo.